claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 Facilitators: Upload small images in advance.
 Ask people to click an image and select the Replace Image icon on the little toolbar that pops up above the image.

-Participants (assuming your facilitator didn't know the tip above): Keep a small image handy, like one of these...
+Participants (assuming your facilitator didn't know the tip above): Keep a small image handy, like one of these (I keep them in the root of my Events folder)...

 ![__handy-miro-image.png](/resources/images/__handy-miro-image.png)